Composite vs pressure-treated deck: cost comparison

 The short answer

-Pressure-treated (PT) lumber wins on upfront cost — roughly $25–$50 per square foot installed against $30–$80 for composite — but it needs staining and sealing every 1–3 years and lasts about 15–20 years.
+Pressure-treated (PT) lumber wins on upfront cost — a 12×16 family deck runs about $9,000–$15,400 installed in PT against $9,200–$17,100 in composite — but it needs staining and sealing every 1–3 years and lasts about 15–20 years.
 Composite (Trex, TimberTech) costs more on day one, then asks for little beyond a soap-and-water wash and typically lasts 25–50 years.
-If you pay a pro to maintain a wood deck, the 10-year totals often end up similar; if you do the maintenance yourself, PT usually stays cheaper in cash and you pay the difference in Saturdays.
+And because framing, railing, stairs, and labor dominate the project cost, the composite premium on a typical deck is smaller than most people expect — roughly $200–$1,700 on a 12×16.
+If you pay a pro to maintain a wood deck, composite usually wins the 10-year total outright; if you do the maintenance yourself, PT stays slightly cheaper in cash and you pay the difference in Saturdays.

 The figures below are planning ranges, not bids — installed cost for a typical attached residential deck including substructure, railing, stairs, and labor, before regional and site-specific variation.
-Price your exact size, material, and railing with the deck cost calculator, then get two or three local quotes.
+Price your exact size, material, and railing with the deck cost calculator, then use the band to sanity-check any contractor bid.

 Pressure-treated lumber: cheapest to build

 Pressure-treated pine is the default American deck for a reason: it is the cheapest board at the lumberyard and every carpenter knows how to work with it.
-Boards run $4–$8 per square foot, and a finished PT deck installs for $25–$50 per square foot — so a popular 12×16 family deck lands around $4,800–$9,600 including substructure, railing, stairs, and labor.
+Boards run $4.70–$8 per square foot, and a popular 12×16 family deck lands around $9,000–$15,400 installed including substructure, railing, stairs, permit, and labor — the deck calculator’s published 2026 band.
+(A simple ground-level 10×12 with no railing needs runs $4,200–$7,100.)

 The catch is ongoing work.
 PT decking needs a stain-and-seal roughly every 1–3 years to slow checking, cupping, and graying, and even well-kept boards may warp, crack, or splinter over time.
 With regular maintenance a PT deck lasts about 15–20 years; neglected, it fades and roughens much sooner.
 None of this is a defect — it is simply the trade you make for the lowest sticker price.